Chetan-Gudagamanal/Task04/README.md

 # Task04

-Solving problems using array functions on rest countries data.
+Solve problems using array functions on rest countries data.
 - Get all the countries from Asia continent /region using Filter function
 - Get all the countries with population of less than 2 lacs using Filter function
 - Print the following details name, capital, flag using forEach function